knebiolo/stryke/README.md

 ## Population

-The population tab is the most complex and can be set up for anadromous and resident species.
+The population tab is the most complex and can be set up for anadromous or resident species.
+When assessing impact for resident species, entrainment is expressed as a rate (fish per million cubic feet), where the number of fish simulated per day is a function of the river discharge.
+You can define entrainment rates with your own empirical data, or you can fit them to observations from the EPRI entrainment database, which is inlcuded with Stryke.
+Entrainment rates can be simulated with a Log Normal, Weibull, or Pareto distributions.
+For more information, see the documentation.

 | Field             | Data Type |                                             Comment                                           |
 |-------------------|-----------|-----------------------------------------------------------------------------------------------|